phil-macrocheira/UFO-50-Mod-Converter/README.md

 * **ExportObjects:** Whether or not to export .JSON object data files
 * **ExportRooms:** Whether or not to export .JSON room data files
 * **ExportAudio:** Whether or not to export audio files and .JSON audio property files
-* **ReuseVanillaExport:** Whether or not to reuse the exported vanilla files to skip exporting it next time if it already exists
+* **ReuseVanillaExport:** Whether or not to reuse the exported vanilla files to skip exporting it next time if it already exists.
+False by default.
-* **AutoDeleteVanillaExport:** Whether or not to automatically delete the vanilla export at the end
+* **AutoDeleteVanillaExport:** Whether or not to automatically delete the vanilla export at the end.
+False by default.
-* **AutoDeleteModdedExport:** Whether or not to automatically delete the modded export at the end
+* **AutoDeleteModdedExport:** Whether or not to automatically delete the modded export at the end.
+False by default.
+* **AutoDeleteConvertedOutputAtStart:** Whether or not to automatically delete the converted output before the comparison.
+True by default.
 * **TexturesToIgnore:** A comma separated list of filenames of textures to skip and ignore when exporting textures.
 Already includes 2 filenames of unused test textures in UFO 50 that cause warnings.
+* **ExportIfStartsWith:** Export only files with filenames starting with this string
+* **ExportIfContains:** Export only files with filenames containing this string